Ninety people identified as being ‘at risk’ of jihadism

 The new “at risk” for jihadism category was developed as part of the intelligence service’s 2017 annual report.
 At a press conference in Bern on Tuesday, intelligence service director Markus Seiler told reporters that the 90 individuals who fall under it are “Swiss converts, people with a migratory route, mostly men, usually young”.
 He indicated that they live mainly in urban agglomerations and are spread throughout the country.

-The “at risk” individuals are already known to the intelligence service, Seiler noted, and their cases will not be treated any differently going forwards.
+The “at risk” individuals are already known to the intelligence service, Seiler noted, and their cases will not be treated any differently going forward.
 The statistics will be updated every six months in an effort to enhance transparency and clarity and aid comparisons with neighbouring countries.
 However, Seiler stressed that secret state surveillance would not play a role.

 In addition, the intelligence service keeps tabs on some 500 other “virtual jihadists” active on the internet.
 These are people who regularly visit websites related to radical or violent Islam or who post comments or otherwise show support for jihadist activities.
 Criminal proceedings have already been opened in some 60 cases.